-The purpose of this article is it to show you to the primary aspects of Chapter 13 bankruptcy in Indiana.
+Furthermore, the purpose of this article is it to show you to the primary aspects of Chapter 13 bankruptcy in Indiana.
 You might ask why we are putting so much emphasis on Chapter 13 bankruptcy in Indiana.
 Well, Indiana is the main focus of this article because some bankruptcy aspects are more relevant to Indiana while others concentrate on the nation at large.
 In this article, we will cover the following:

 - Chapter 7 vs Chapter 13 Bankruptcy in Indiana

 - Chapter 13 Bankruptcy Plan Payment in Indiana

 - Bankruptcy Trustees in Indiana